 In addition, the dress code of the country that obliges women to cover most of their body, is cited by others as another reason for women to show such a tendency for going under the knife.
 “For ladies who have to cover themselves apart from the face, it is the only thing they can show,” another plastic surgeon based in Tehran told the Guardian.

 “It’s human nature to want to seek out attention with a beautiful figure, hair, skin … but hijab doesn’t let you do that.
 So we have to satisfy that instinct by displaying our ‘art’ on our faces,” one woman says.

-This is a familiar sight in Iran as youths become more and more interested in cosmetic surgeries, particularly rhinoplasty.
+This is a familiar sight in Iranian cities as youths become more and more interested in cosmetic surgeries, particularly rhinoplasty.